-From simple car accidents to boating accidents and plane crashes, The Cartwright Law Firm provides comprehensive legal services to people injured in all types of Car Accidents.
+From simple car accidents to boating accidents and plane crashes, The Cartwright Law Firm, Inc. provides comprehensive legal services to people injured in all types of Car Accidents.
 We represent injury victims as well as families who have lost loved ones to wrongful death in an accident.

 Our attorneys have experience with accidents involving:

 We work diligently to recover compensation for all of your losses, including medical bills, lost income, pain and suffering, property damage and related expenses.
 In some cases such as injuries or deaths caused by drunk drivers, we will seek punitive damages as well.

 Our personal injury lawyers understand the damage that vehicle accidents can cause.
 We have represented people with every type of catastrophic injury, including injuries that resulted in permanent disability.
 Our goal is to obtain the compensation you and your family needs to move forward after an accident.
 To maximize your compensation, we strive to resolve claims without the need for a trial.
 However, our skilled trial attorneys will be prepared to take your case to court when that is in your best interests.

 If you do find yourself involved in a motor vehicle accident, however, there are some things you should be informed about that can make what comes afterward work to better your outcome.
 We urge you to read our ” What to Do In Case of An Accident” by clicking on the link.
 And then give us a call.